-Cloudy water in your pools; what are the causes of this unsightly problem or why do I have it in my pool?
+Cloudy water in your swimming pools; what are the causes of this unsightly problem or why do I have it in my pool?
 There are many known factors or reasons for cloudiness in your swimming pool or spa.
-The fact of the matter is that, there is no single cause for this swimming pool water problem.
+The fact of the matter is that there is no single cause for this swimming pool water problem.

 The most common causes of cloudy pool water include:

-Cloudy pool water is a very wide open ended issue that many pool/spa operators experience worldwide.
-Still it has to be addressed if we are going to avoid green, milky, and hazy looking pool water.
+Cloudy pool water is a very wide-open ended issue that many pool/spa operators experience worldwide.
+Still, it must be addressed if we are going to avoid green, milky, and hazy looking pool water.
 The cloudiness that we experienced in our pools and spas, is the results of the presence of small or fine suspended particles that are in the water.

-As I stated above, the cloudy pool water that you may be experiencing, is caused by the presence of fine suspended particles in the water; which are too small to be filtered out.
-One major set back with this swimming pool water problem, is that environmental factors such as the wind, rain, and the surrounding vegetation, are contributing elements that are responsible for these small particles in our pools.
+As I stated above, the cloudy pool water that you may be experiencing is caused by the presence of fine suspended particles in the water, which are too small to be filtered out.
+One major setback with this swimming pool water problem is that environmental factors such as the wind, rain, and the surrounding vegetation, are contributing elements that are responsible for these small particles in our pools.

 The other causes of a cloudy water pool or spa are: